emolaus/RPi3Setup/README.md

 The files are available in this repo, but with changed access rights so that git can add them.
 Original access rights documented in folder.

+Wrote a script ~bin/resetwlan available in this repo.
+Checks if connected, if not resets wlan0.
+Added to cron with line

+*/1 * * * * root  /home/username/bin/resetwlan

 Install git with

 sudo apt-get install git